-In 2000 Andrew was asked to lead on customer service for the department store division.
-The role saw him manage chain-wide customer complaints and develop John Lewis’s market-leading culture and attitude towards customer service and sales with the 20,000 customer-facing partners in all the John Lewis shops across the UK.
-That customer-driven culture is something that has now became synonymous with the John Lewis brand and during his tenure John Lewis won frequent awards for customer experience from Which?
+In 2000 McMillan was asked to lead on customer experience for the department store division.
+The role saw him develop John Lewis’s market-leading culture and attitude towards customer experience and sales with the 30,000 customer-facing Partners in 26 John Lewis shops across the UK.
+That customer-driven culture is something that has now became synonymous with the John Lewis brand.
+During his tenure John Lewis frequently won awards for customer experience from Which?
 Verdict and Retail Week and were regularly cited in the media as a leading customer oriented organisation.
 He was also responsible for the management and resolution of the group’s customer complaints.